xcore/sw_audio_effects/module_dsp_loudness/doc/programming.rst

 Usage
 -----
-There are 2 functions in the 'C' library, designed to be called from an *.xc file.
+There are 2 functions in the 'C' library, designed to be called from an XC file.
    * ``config_loudness()`` Called to do initial configuration of loudness parameters (e.g. max gain).
 WARNING: This must be called before ...
-   * ``use_loudness()`` Called to apply gain to one audio-sample, designed to be called from an *.xc file.
+   * ``use_loudness()`` Called to apply gain to one audio-sample, designed to be called from an XC file.

 Note well, after initialisation, ``config_loudness()`` can be called again as required to re-configure the gain.